Western Carolina downed Wofford with a basket by Trey Sumler with two seconds left in the game. (Photos courtesy: Mark Haskett, WCU Public Relations)

 Hunter has guided Western Carolina to just its second and third Southern Conference divisional titles, sharing both the 2008-09 and 2010-11 crowns with Chattanooga.
 He also led the Catamounts in setting a Ramsey Center record with 14 home wins in 2009-10.

-Hunter has also recruited and coached both the 2008-09 SoCon Freshman of the Year in Harouna Mutombo - WCU's first rookie of the year since Jarvis Hayes in 2000 and only the fourth Catamount all-time to garner the award - and Trey Sumler in 2010-11.
+Hunter recruited and coached both the 2008-09 SoCon Freshman of the Year in Harouna Mutombo - WCU's first rookie of the year since Jarvis Hayes in 2000 and only the fourth Catamount all-time to garner the award - and the 2010-11 SoCon Freshman of the Year Trey Sumler.

 Hunter also recruited and coached WCU's all-time leader in steals, Brigham Waginger, who garnered SoCon Defensive co-Player of the Year plaudits in 2009-10.
-A year later, a Hunter recruit in Richie Gordon again earned top defensive player honors.
+A year later, a Hunter recruit, Richie Gordon, again earned top defensive player honors.

 While his first year at WCU was just his third losing season as a head coach, posting a 13-17 mark, Hunter's inaugural season with the Catamounts saw many positives.
 Western Carolina nearly doubled its win total from the previous season.
 Also, its 7-7 record and third place finish in the SoCon North was its best in the league since posting the same record for the 1996-97 season, while placing second that season.
 Key wins in his first season included: a win over Bowling Green in the season opener - WCU's first season-opening win over an NCAA Division I team since defeating Georgia Tech to start the 1980-81 season; a win over Chattanooga - snapping an eight-game losing streak to the Mocs; a win at Davidson - snapping Davidson's 19-game home winning streak which was the third longest in the NCAA at the time; and defeating SoCon North Champion Elon late in the season - setting up a battle for a first-round bye at the league tournament.